subquery/subql/docs/create/introduction.md

 ## Code Generation

-Whenever you change your GraphQL entites, you must regenerate your types directory with the following command.
+Whenever you change your GraphQL entities, you must regenerate your types directory with the following command.

 ```
 yarn codegen